porrello/fronjicfstream/README.md

 ...or use `composer require afloeter/laravel-cloudflare-stream` in your console after just adding the repository to your composer.json file.

 ### Step 2: Publish the config file for Laravel projects
-Publish the config file with `php artisan vendor:publish --provider="fronji\fronjicfstreamServiceProvider"`.
+Publish the config file with `php artisan vendor:publish --provider="fronji\fronjiCfStreamServiceProvider"`.

 ### Step 3: Add informationen to Laravel's `.env` file
 Add the following lines to your root `.env` file of your Laravel instance.